git-hulk/tcpkit/README.md

 2018-11-16 18:38:55.051167 172.20.64.106:53499 => 192.168.1.2:6379 | 14 ms | get foo
 ```

-Tcpkit would print all requests if `-t` option wasn't set.
-Use `-s` option to specify the server host/ip if tcpkit was depolyed in client side.
+Tcpkit would print all requests if the `-t` option wasn't set.
+If tcpkit was deployed client-side, use the `-s` option to specify the server host/ip.

 ## Use lua to analyze packets

-If the protocol wasn't supported by tcpkit or just want to inspect the tcp stream data, we can use raw mode,
+If the protocol wasn't supported by tcpkit or to inspect the tcp stream data, we can use raw mode.
-and tcp packet would be passed to `lua VM`, we can analyze the packet with lua script. e.g.
+The tcp packet would be passed to `lua VM`, and we can analyze the packet with lua script. e.g.

 ```
 $ sudo tcpkit -i em1 -p 6379 -m raw -S ../scripts/example.lua